GoogleCloudPlatform/cloud-builders-community/packer/examples/gce/README.md

 # Packer GCE build

-This directory contains an example that creates a GCE image using `packer`.
+This directory contains an example that creates a GCE image using HashiCorp Packer.

-Example Packer build is using [HCL2 syntax](https://www.packer.io/guides/hcl) and creates GCE image basing on Ubuntu Linux.
+Example Packer build is using [HCL2 syntax](https://developer.hashicorp.com/packer/guides/hcl) and creates GCE image basing on Ubuntu Linux.

 **Note**: This example assumes that you have built the `packer` build step and pushed it to